somatic

 Sensing

-Heart rate data captured via external wearable sensors.
+Heart rate data captured via external wearable sensor.

 Logic